Ehlers-Danlos syndrome

 Lifestyle and home remedies

-• Choose sports wisely.
-Walking, swimming, tai chi, recreational biking, or using an elliptical machine or a stationary bike are all good choices.
-Avoid contact sports, weightlifting and other activities that increase your risk of injury.
-Minimize stress on your hips, knees and ankles.
+• Choose low-impact activities.
+Good options include walking, swimming, tai chi, gentle biking, or using an elliptical machine or a stationary bike.
+Avoid contact sports, weightlifting and other activities that put extra strain on your hips, knees and ankles.

 • Rest your jaw.
-To protect your jaw joint, avoid chewing gum, hard rolls and ice.
-Take breaks during dental work to close your mouth.
+To protect your jaw joint, avoid chewing gum and hard foods such as ice or crusty bread.
+Take breaks during long dental visits so you can close your mouth and rest your jaw.

 Coping and support

-Coping with a lifelong illness is challenging.
-Depending on the severity of your symptoms, you may face challenges at home, at work and in your relationships with others.
-Here are some suggestions that may help you cope:
+Living with a lifelong condition such as Ehlers-Danlos syndrome can be hard.
+You may face challenges at home, at work or in your relationships.
+Here are some things that may help:

 Helping your child cope

-• Maintain normalcy.
-Treat your child like other children.
-Ask others — grandparents, aunts, uncles, teachers — to do the same.
+• Treat your child like other children.
+Try to keep daily life as normal as possible.
+Ask other adults, such as grandparents, aunts, uncles, teachers and coaches, to do the same.

 Preparing for an appointment